Verified Labels

 Identification Marking

-Any marking on a weapon or remnant of a weapon.
+Any marking on a weapon (or a remnant of a weapon).

 Weapon type detectable

-Weapon type is clearly visible or possible to identify.
+Weapon type is clearly visible or it is possible to be identified.
 The label can be used even if the weapon cannot be identified by the analyst.

 Remnants of weapons